-Based on all of the above mentioned arguments, the guideline committee does not support routinely performing sputum cultures in patients with mild-to-moderately severe CAP.
-In patients with severe CAP (see Table 3 for the definition), delay in covering less-common pathogens can have serious consequences, therefore sputum cultures are recommended in this patient group.
-This recommendation is in line with the IDSA CAP recommendations10.
+Based on the above mentioned arguments, the guideline committee does not support routinely performing sputum cultures in patients with mild-to-moderately severe CAP.
+In patients with severe

-- In patients with structural lung disease defined as persistent (anatomical) changed airways, including bronchiectasis or COPD, recurrent infections and colonization with resistant pathogens are more prevalent.
-Therefore, in line with the recommendations of the European Respiratory Society (ERS), NVALT and Global Initiative for Chronic Obstructive Lung Disease (GOLD) guideline101-103, the committee decided that performing sputum cultures in this subpopulation is indicated, regardless of the severity of CAP. - 15
+- CAP (see Table 3 for the definition), delay in covering less-common pathogens can have serious consequences, therefore sputum cultures are recommended in this patient group.
+This recommendation is in accordance with the IDSA CAP recommendations10. - In patients with structural lung disease defined as persistent (anatomical) changed airways, including bronchiectasis or COPD, recurrent infections and colonization with resistant pathogens are more prevalent.
+Therefore, in line with the recommendations of the European Respiratory Society (ERS), NVALT and Global Initiative for Chronic Obstructive Lung Disease (GOLD) guideline103-105, the committee decided that performing sputum cultures in this subpopulation is indicated, regardless of the severity of CAP. - 25

 Recommendation Strength Certainty of evidence 4.
-We suggest against routinely obtaining sputum Weak Very low cultures in adults with mild-to-moderately severe CAP.
-5 We suggest obtaining sputum cultures in all patients GPS Ungraded with chronic lung disease regardless of the severity of CAP.
+We suggest against routinely obtaining sputum cultures in adults with mild-to-moderately severe CAP.
+Weak Very low 5 We suggest obtaining sputum cultures in all patients with chronic lung disease and in immunocompromised patients, regardless of the severity of CAP.
+GPS Ungraded

 6. We suggest obtaining sputum cultures in patients with GPS Ungraded severe CAP.